maysoon-1/Food-Allergic-Expert-System-/README.md

 making it easier to comprehend food components and verify whether they contain ingredients to be avoided for those with specific allergies.
 ## Rules
-1. A rule to verify whether the product contains a specified component representing an allergen.
+1.A rule to verify whether the product contains a specified component representing an allergen.

 2.A rule to check if the product is safe, meaning it does not contain any of the specified allergenic components.
 Also make ensure that none